pocketworks/pocketworks-web-2017/_posts/case-study/0000-12-31-a-simpler-way-to-sell-in-healthcare.md

 grid-title: Increasing sales team efficiency with iPads
 image: fresenius-medical-care-5008s.jpg
 logo-image: fresenius-logo-40px.png
 case-study-challenge: Work with management to define concept to modernise the sales team and increase efficiency.
-Deliver initla concept within 12 weeks.
+Deliver initial concept within 12 weeks.
 Evolve into solution over 2 years.
-case-study-outcome: Pocketworks tested several ideas to help arrive at a solution that satisfied project stakeholders, including sales reps, product managers and marketing.
-Solution was showcased at the Fresenius annual sales conference.
-Initial solution led to cost reductions and increased legal compliance.
-Now used by worldwide team in over 12 countries.
-Comprised of an enterprise sales content management platform with accompanying iPad, iPhone and Laptop sales apps.
+case-study-outcome: Pocketworks designed and tested several iPad sales app ideas to meet business goals and satisfy stakeholders; including sales reps, product managers and marketing.
+The solution was showcased at the Fresenius annual sales conference.
+After a phased rollout, it reduced costs and increased legal compliance.
+It was later adopted by the worldwide team in over 12 countries.
+The solution comprised of an enterprise sales content management platform with accompanying iPad, iPhone and Laptop sales apps.
 ---

 Fresenius Medical Care believed iPads could reduce their marketing costs and facilitate legal compliance.